mindula-madhuhansa/Project-Wander-Rails/README.md

 ## Introduction 🌟

-Project WanderRails is a powerful and user-friendly tool designed to simplify the process of planning your next adventure.
+Project WanderRails trip planning section is a powerful and user-friendly tool designed to simplify the process of planning your next adventure.
 This web application leverages OpenAI API to provide you with an effortless and seamless trip planning experience.

 ## Features 🚀